Welcome

 We address difficulties with sexual connection and intimacy as part of the relationship, helping you feel understood and build closeness safely.

-Learning to be vulnerable and feel seen
+Learning practical ways to be vulnerable and feel seen

 You’ll practice opening up safely, being understood, and connecting more authentically with yourself and others.